 We use the Lumetri Colour tool to correct & grade our footage.
 If you are familiar with such programmes as Adobe Lightroom this tool will look very familiar.
 Typical tools such as exposure, contrast, highlights & shadows are present within lumetri colour.
-More advance tools are available once you become more comfortable.

 The below image shows before any corrections have been made.

 As you can see below with only a few slight adjustments we are able to really bring out the details and colour within this footage.
 This is very basic colour correction.
 I would suggest testing each value to see how far you can push your footage and if it doesn't work out reset and go again.

 Lumetri Colour - Colour Corrected